matandalmeida/vim-env/README.md

 almost all flavours of UNIX.
 Porting to other systems should not be very difficult.
 Older versions of Vim run on MS-DOS, MS-Windows 95/98/Me, Amiga DOS, Atari MiNT, BeOS, RISC OS and OS/2.
 These are no longer maintained. (https://github.com/vim/vim)

+## How to use

+# Create a ".vim" directory
+`mkdir ~/.vim`
+Download all the .zip files and put them into that folder, after that unzip the files.

+# Copy the vimrc file to a .vimrc file
+`mv vimrc ~/.vimrc`